kwhat/jnativehook/readme.txt

 *** Compiling ***
-JNativeHook should compile on all opperating systems that support Java.
-Unix and Linux based systems will require the X Window System for compliaiton and execution.
+JNativeHook should compile on all operating systems that support Java.
+Unix and Linux based systems will require the X Window System for compilation and execution.

 Unix/Linux: